 MTH 4410 FM – Financial Mathematics

-MTH 4130 and MTH 4451 C – Construction and Evaluation of Actuarial Models
+MTH 4130 and MTH 4451 STAM – Construction and Evaluation of Actuarial Models

 Validation by Educational Experience (VEE)

 The VEE topics are not prerequisites for the SOA exams, and may be fulfilled independently of the examination process.
 You must pass two SOA actuarial exams before applying to have your VEE credit added to your record.
+Students must receive a B- or better in a class to obtain the VEE approval for that class.
 The VEE Candidate Credit application process is online.
 Three subjects, Economics, Corporate Finance and Applied Statistical Methods, require VEE Validation in addition to the SOA examinations.
 The SOA has implemented VEE requirements for these subjects which can be fulfilled with the corresponding Baruch courses:

 Corporate Finance – FIN 3000, FIN 3610